David Lockington: January 12, 2012 Interview

 On January 12, 2012, Lockington was in Pasadena, California to conduct the Pasadena Symphony.
 Laurie Niles, editor of Violentist.com, interviewed him.

 As she watched Lockington direct the youth orchestra, Laurie Niles, the reporter, described Lockington: "There it was again: His assurance on the podium, his obvious love for the music, his ease of communication, the English accent, and his way of using words like "penultimate" when he speaks with kids!
 As in, "Please sing the penultimate chord."
 (They looked around in puzzlement for a moment but then figured it out!).
 He doesn't talk down to kids."
 When one of the kids asked Lockington what were his hobbies, Lockington told about "doing triathlons" and a "three-decade devotion to yoga."
 The latter stemmed from a back injury Lockington suffered in a bad car accident.
 "I wanted to make sure that I could continue to move well while I aged," he said.

 Lockington told Niles that "working with students and youth can be quite helpful in the development of a conductor."
 He added that "I personally think it's essential.
 There are a lot of conductors who, in their youth, get to conduct great orchestras through whatever program, or they become an assistant or an associate.
 But an orchestra at a high level will play itself.
 Learning how to pull something apart and to be very specific about what's needed, how to get it, and even to hear clearly, it's really instructive."

 Furthermore, he said that working with students and youth, "sets up the tone of how you want to lead."
 He said, "I like the idea of keeping everybody, not exactly guessing, but making sure that people are learning the skills of playing in orchestra: being able to go between the conductor and the page, being in the ensemble, being part of this morphing emotional entity, in time."

-Music Director of the Pasadena Symphony: 2013-present
+Music Director of the Pasadena Symphony: 2013-2021

 In 2012, Lockington guest conducted the Pasadena Symphony Orchestra in California.
 In 2013, he was appointed Music of the orchestra with an initial three-year contract.
 He began his tenure as Music Director immediately.
 His conducting work began with the 2013-14 Classics Series.
 He stepped down as music director of the Grand Rapids Symphony at the end of the 2014-15 season.
 In 2014-15, he began to conduct the Pasadena orchestra regularly.